MudkipLikesBacon113/USB-for-Dummies/README.md

 # Build Instructions:
 1. Order the PCB from EasyEDA.
 Dont choose the fastest shipping or you will get an unexpected 200 dollar charge.
 Maybe it was obvious but I had no idea. \
 2. Next, download the 3d files and 3d print them.
 If you use Bambu Lab, you can use the Makerworld link.
 Make sure you print as a whole part!!\
 4. When you have both, get your two M2 screws.
 Put the board in the slot, and screw it in.
-Make sure the upstream USB-C is inside the slot.
+Make sure the upstream USB-C is inside the slot. \
+5. You should probably color it with paint, or it might be a little ugly. \
  # Screenshots
 <details>
 <summary>View Screenshots</summary>